 Governance.
 BellRing Brands, LLC is managed by its Board of Managers.
 As the owner of the sole voting membership unit in BellRing Brands, LLC, we have the sole power to appoint and remove all of the members of the Board of Managers.
 No other members of BellRing Brands, LLC, in their capacity as such, has any authority or right to appoint members to the Board of Managers.
-The Board of Managers are responsible for the oversight of BellRing Brands, LLC's operations and overall performance and strategy, while the management of the day-to-day operations of the business of BellRing Brands, LLC and its subsidiaries.
+The Board of Managers are responsible for the oversight of BellRing Brands, LLC's operations and overall performance and strategy, while the management of the day-to-day operations of the business of BellRing Brands, LLC and the execution of business strategy is the responsibility of the officers and employees of BellRing Brands, LLC and its subsidiaries.
 None of the members of BellRing Brands, LLC have any authority or right to control the management of BellRing Brands, LLC or to bind it in connection with any matter.
 Post, however, has the ability to exercise majority voting control over us by virtue of its ownership of our Class B common stock (for so long as Post or its affiliates (other than us) directly own more than 50% of the BellRing Brands, LLC Units) and the investor rights agreement, which gives Post the ability to designate a majority of our board of directors (for so long as the votes that may be cast by Post under our Amended and Restated Certificate of Incorporation are more than 50% of the total voting power of our outstanding common stock).